Bayombong: Government

-For 14 years from its founding in 1739, the town of Bayombong was administered by Friars.
-The major activities of the colonizers were religion and education.
+Local government

-The year 1574 marked the beginning of the formal organization of the local government of Bayombong.
-With the appointment of a Capitan del Pueblo as the town's chief executive.
-In 1789, the title of the chief executive was changed to Gobernadorcillo.
-In 1893, the title was changed to Capitan Municipal.
-During the government in 1896, the Presidente Local was chief executive of the town but this was again changed to Mayor in 1937 as per provision of the Commonwealth Constitution.
+Bayombong is part of the lone congressional district of the province of Nueva Vizcaya.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and most of the councilors are elected directly in polls held every three years.

-Bayombong, belonging to the lone congressional district of the province of Nueva Vizcaya, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The council also includes three ex-officio, non-partisan members representing key sectors of the community.
+These members comprise the Indigenous Peoples' Mandatory Representative, the President of the Liga ng mga Barangay, and the President of the SK Municipal Federation.
+Together, they play a crucial role in the Sangguniang Bayan, contributing diverse perspectives and ensuring comprehensive representation in local governance.

 Elected officials

 Education

 The Schools Division of Nueva Vizcaya governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
-The office governs the public and private elementary and public and private high schools throughout the municipality.
+There are two schools district offices that govern all the public and private elementary and high schools throughout the municipality.
+These are Bayombong I District Office, and Bayombong II District Office.